• Home

 Causes of stress-related back pain

-Doctor Sarno who termed stress-related back pain as Tension Myositis Syndrome, (TMS) attributed stress-related back pain as being caused by strong unconscious emotions including anger and rage.
-It’s common in people with strong drives to succeed, who take responsibility and are strongly self-disciplined and motivated.
+If you ask anyone, they’d probably say they’re no strangers to stress.
+Doctor Sarno termed stress-related back pain as Tension Myositis Syndrome, (TMS) and attributed stress-related back pain to be a result of unconscious emotions including anger and rage.
+It’s common in people with strong drives to succeed, who take responsibility, and who are strongly self-disciplined and motivated.
 Some are also inclined to be compulsive and self-critical.
-He claims these impulses cause physical changes that cause back pain, such as constricted blood vessels, a decrease in oxygen to the spinal area and a buildup of waste products in muscles.
+He claims these impulses cause physical changes that cause back pain, such as constricted blood vessels, a decrease in oxygen to the spinal area, and a buildup of waste products in muscles.

 Pain is a common symptom of anxiety, according to the Anxiety and Depression Association of America.
-The Association reports that people with conditions like arthritis commonly experience anxiety, depression and mood disorders and that people with anxiety disorders commonly experience back pain from illness, accidents, and infections.
+The Association reports that people with conditions like arthritis commonly experience anxiety, depression, and mood disorders and that people with anxiety disorders commonly experience back pain from illness, accidents, and infections.
 While anxiety disorders are difficult to treat, the ADAA reports that treating anxiety can also relieve accompanying pain.
-Everyone experiences stress at some point, but the important part is to seek treatment before it causes you bodily turmoil.
+Everyone experiences stress at some point, but the important part is to seek treatment before it causes you more harm.

 The ADAA also reports that medication, cognitive-behavioral therapy, relaxation techniques and lifestyle changes prescribed for anxiety may relieve back pain.
 While cognitive-behavioral therapy isn’t specifically for pain relief, the way it changes how patients feel about their condition by giving them a feeling of control over their situation helps relieve psychosomatic symptoms.

 Lifestyle changes that can reduce stress and back pain are easier to implement in small steps.
 Exercise, sleep, and proper nutrition can all be brought into your life one day at a time.
-Many who change their lifestyle completely overnight find it can exacerbate their stress and anxiety, making the situation worse.
-Do your research and find tips and suggestions that interest you.
+Those who change their lifestyle completely overnight find it can exacerbate their stress and anxiety, making the situation worse.
+Do your research and find more ways to find relief from back pain.

 An excellent book to help you cope with back pain in any form is called Ending Back Pain: 5 Powerful Steps to Diagnose, Understand, and Treat Your Ailing Back by Jack Stern, M.D., Ph.D.
 He offers scientifically grounded solutions including stress-related techniques as well as diagnostic self-tests, research, case studies, and treatment options.